Artists in Residence at the Forest of Tranquility

 “Creating sculpture starts with a source deep inside me, where a wealth of experience has shaped who I am.
 A retrieval of fading memories of my cultural heritages: South African, Italian and Australian fuse to find form, to translate my experiences into the physical, becoming tangible and present and something treasured.“

 “Creating High Teas in the beautiful setting of The Forest of Tranquility along with the sculpture exhibition or an incredible walk in a rain forest is a wonderful opportunity for all my passions.“

 Tranquility High Tea

-Emilia Krumm will be hosting L and E’s High Tea with Sculpture, Music & Tranquility in the main pergola of the Forest of Tranquility on the last Sunday of each month starting from September 2014.
+Emilia Krumm will be hosting Tranquility High Tea with Sculpture Tour, Music and a monthly Guest Artisan in the main pergola of the Forest of Tranquility on the last Sunday of each month starting from last Sunday in September each year.

 There will be a selection of teas on offer served with a variety of sweet and savoury treats.
 The cost is $35 per head and that includes access to the Forest.
-An opportunity to peruse the wonderful sculptures on exhibition, music played by Lady Bird from Nature’s Beat along with the chance to relax, unwind and enjoy the tranquility.
+An opportunity to peruse the wonderful sculptures on exhibition, original gentle music played by Nature’s Beat along with the chance to relax, unwind and enjoy the Tranquility.

 Please come and join us, but don’t forget to book online first!

 Creating sculpture starts with a source deep inside me, where a wealth of experience has shaped who I am.
 A retrieval of fading memories of my cultural heritages: South African, Italian and Australian fuse to find form, to translate my experiences into the physical, becoming tangible and present and something treasured.